Qsanti/cuTradeNet/README.md

 ### How to use
 There is a [Demo notebook](https://github.com/Qsanti/cuTradeNet/blob/master/Models%26Demo/Demo.ipynb) in the repository that can be tryed in it's [Google Colab](https://colab.research.google.com/github/Qsanti/cuTradeNet/blob/master/Models%26Demo/Demo.ipynb) version too.
-There is also a [Gereneral explanation](https://github.com/Qsanti/cuTradeNet/blob/master/Models%26Demo/ModelsList.ipynb) of Kinetic Wealth Exchange Models used.
+There is also a [General explanation](https://github.com/Qsanti/cuTradeNet/blob/master/Models%26Demo/ModelsList.ipynb) of Kinetic Wealth Exchange Models used.

 ### How to install
 You can install it from [PyPi](https://pypi.org/project/cuTradeNet/ "cuTradeNet page in PyPi") with the following command: